Here are the answers to frequently asked questions about traffic signals:

 Yes.
 They have been improved over the years to make them safer and easier to understand.
 Here is a rough chronology:

-A half signal stops only one direction of traffic on the main street.
+A single half signal stops only one direction of traffic on the main street.
 It is used at T intersections where the thru movement on the side of the main street away from the side street need not be stopped.
 This signal can always provide perfect progression.

 A dual half signal stops each direction of traffic on the main street independently of the other direction.
 It is used at Superstreet intersections.
 The advantage is that each half signal can be progressed independently of the other.